Morwenn/cpp-sort/docs/Measures-of-presortedness.md

 Also known as *measures of disorder*, the *measures of presortedness* are algorithms used to tell how much a sequence is already sorted, or how much disorder there is in it.

-Some adaptive sorting algorithms are known to take advantage of the order already present in a sequence, and happen to be "optimal" with regard to some measures of presortedness.
+Given a measure of presortedness *M*, a comparison sort is said to be *M*-optimal if it takes a number of comparisons that is within a constant factor of the lower bound.

 ## Formal definition